Joe Zombek

-Joseph A. Zombek (December 24, 1932 – January 13, 1996) was an American professional football defensive end and punter who played two seasons in the National Football League (NFL) for the Pittsburgh Steelers.
-He played college football at Pittsburgh, and was selected by the Steelers in the ninth round of the 1954 NFL draft.
+Joseph A. Zombek (December 24, 1932 – January 13, 1996) was an American professional football player who was a defensive end and punter for two seasons in the National Football League (NFL) with the Pittsburgh Steelers.
+He played college football for the Pittsburgh Panthers, and was selected by the Steelers in the ninth round of the 1954 NFL draft.

 Early life and education

 Zombek was born on December 24, 1932, in Carnegie, Pennsylvania.
 He attended Clark High School in Scott Township, and was an all-state performer in football as a senior in 1949.
 He enrolled at the University of Pittsburgh in 1950, where he was a three-year letterman in football.
 He majored in geography.

 A profile of Zombek in The Pittsburgh Press wrote of him: "A happy-go-lucky lad who likes to tinker with cars in his spare time, he permits no friendships once he takes the field.
 His charge makes up for lack of heft.
 He tips the scale at 185 and is a deadly tackler."